Recommended for any European traders looking for low stock and ETF fees and a good mobile trading platform

 LYNX is an introducing broker of Interactive Brokers.
-This means that Interactive Brokers will hold your assets.
-If LYNX defaults, your assets would still be with Interactive Brokers.
+This means that Interactive Brokers will hold your assets (both cash and securities).
+In the unlikely case that LYNX defaults, your assets would still be with Interactive Brokers.

-Interactive Brokers' UK entity is regulated by the Financial Conduct Authority (FCA), while the US entity regulated by the Financial Industry Regulatory Authority (FINRA).
+Interactive Brokers's UK entity is regulated by the Financial Conduct Authority (FCA), while the US entity is regulated by the Financial Industry Regulatory Authority (FINRA).

 You will get the same investor protection as the regular clients of Interactive Brokers.
-This investor protection is a little complicated.
-It depends on the product you trade:
+This investor protection is slightly complicated, as it depends on the products you trade:

-- If you trade with forex, CFDs, non-US stock index options, and futures, you are protected by the FCA's £85,000 of investor protection scheme.
+- If you trade forex, CFDs, non-US stock index options or futures, the money involved in these trades is covered by the FCA's £85,000 investor protection scheme.

-- If you trade with stocks, bonds, funds, US stock index options, you are protected by the US investor protection for $500,000, with a cash limit of $250,000.
+- If you trade stocks, bonds, funds or US stock index options, the money involved in these trades is protected by US investor protection of $500,000, including a cash limit of $250,000.

-As you can see, it is not totally transparent.
-Our best advice is to ask the customer service from time to time about the protection amount of your actual portfolio.
+Our best advice is to ask customer service from time to time about the exact protection amount applicable to your actual portfolio.

 LYNX also provides negative balance protection for forex spot and CFD trading, but only for retail clients from the European Union.
-Professional and non-EU clients are not covered with any negative balance protection
+Professional and non-EU clients are not covered by any negative balance protection.

-Interactive Brokers will be holding your funds, so we have to check its background.
+Interactive Brokers will be holding your funds, so let's check its background.

-It is listed on the New York Stock Exchange which increases the transparency as it has to publish financial statements regularly.
+IB dates back to 1978; this shows that it has survived multiple economic crises.
+IB is listed on the NASDAQ, which increases transparency as it has to publish financial statements regularly.

-Nonetheless, there is a limited amount of financial and management information available for LYNX.
-This is not great for its transparency.
+Nonetheless, there is only a limited amount of financial and management information available on LYNX itself, which is not ideal for transparency.

-Still, being regulated by top-tier regulators and being an introducing broker for a strong company are all great signs for LYNX's safety.
+Still, being regulated by top-tier financial authorities, and being an introducing broker of a strong and reputable company are all great signs for LYNX's safety.

 LYNX has low stock and ETF trading fees, a great mobile trading platform, and offers a wide range of markets and products.

-On the other hand, the deposit and withdrawal options are limited.
-There is also a €3,000 minimum deposit and its desktop platform is quite complicated.
+On the other hand, deposit and withdrawal options are limited to bank transfers.
+There is also a steep €3,000 minimum deposit and the desktop platform is too complex for most users.

-Feel free to try LYNX if you are a European client and prefer low stock and ETF trading fees and a good mobile trading platform.
+Feel free to try LYNX if you are a European client seeking low stock and ETF trading fees and a good mobile trading platform.